 In this section I assess the extent to which the experimental results in Sections 4 and 5 depend on the linearity of the utility function and the quadratic cost function employed.
 I consider nine different environments.
 For simplicity I use polynomial utility and cost functions.
-The utility function is $\pi_i(x_i, q) = \alpha_i q_i^b - x_i$, where $\alpha_1 = 16.1$, $\alpha_2 = 20.1$ are agents' marginal utility for the output, b = 0.5, 1, and 2, and x_i is her cost share.
-The cost function is chosen to be $C(q) = q^c$, where c = 0.5, 1 and 2.
+The utility function is $\pi_i(x_i, q) = \alpha_i q_i^b - x_i$ , where $\alpha_1 = 16.1$ , $\alpha_2 = 20.1$ are agents' marginal utility for the output, b = 0.5, 1, and 2, and $x_i$ is her cost share.
+The cost function is chosen to be $C(q) = q^c$ , where c = 0.5, 1 and 2.
 Varying parameters b and c will give us nine combinations of concave, linear and convex utility and cost functions.
 Note that b = 1 and c = 2 is the original experimental design.

 Table 7 presents the Nash equilibrium quantities and payoffs for the two types of players under each of the nine environments.
-Note that all 14 boundary Nash equilibrium, (12, 12), and one interior Nash equilibrium under SER, (2, 2), are dominant strategy Nash equilibrium, whereas the other three interior Nash equilibria are dominance solvable.
+Note that all 14 boundary Nash equilibrium, (12, 12), and one interior Nash equilibrium under SER, (2, 2), are dominant strategy Nash equilibria, whereas the other three interior Nash equilibria are dominance solvable.

-For the complete information, Round Robin treatment, I expect Result 1 to hold in each of the nine environments, i.e., the proportion of Nash equilibrium play will be indistinguishable between SER and ACP, since both games have either a dominance-solvable or a dominant strategy equilibrium in each of the nine environments, and the presentation in the form of bimatrix games is fairly transparent.
-Under complete information I expect that adaptive learning leads to convergence to the unique Nash equilibrium.
+For the complete information, Round Robin treatment, I expect Result 1 to hold in each of the nine environments, i.e. the proportion of Nash equilibrium play will be indistinguishable between SER and ACP, since both games have either a dominance-solvable or a dominant strategy equilibrium in each of the nine environments, and the presentation in the form of bimatrix games is fairly Table 7